studiopress/agentpress-listings/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Prevent `_listing_price_sortable` meta being removed when creating new listings or saving existing ones.
+If listings disappeared from your archives and search results after editing them, try updating the plugin and then resaving them.

 = 1.3.2 =
 * Fix a bug where map and video textarea were stripping HTML tags from the content.